-Having had a spiritual awakening, our mission is to provide an account our past so that others may benefit from our experience.
+Having had a spiritual awakening, our mission is to provide an account of the horrors of our past so that others may benefit from our experience.
 If we are not yet in a place to share the good news, we can begin with transparency and a willingness to encounter our Lord, who makes all things new.